 Meeting new people or speaking in front of a large crowd can be hard for anyone.
 For a teen with social anxiety it can be downright debilitating.
-From an intense fear of being judged by others to an overwhelming sense of making a complete fool of themselves, a socially anxious teen might avoid new or uncomfortable social situations as a way to minimize their anxiety.
+A social anxious teen has an intense fear of being judged by others.
+And an overwhelming sense of making a complete fool of themselves.
+They may avoid new or uncomfortable social situations as a way to minimize their anxiety.

-Here’s the thing… When you give in, what this teaches your socially anxious teen is that it’s okay to avoid what makes them uncomfortable – to retreat into themselves because the outside world and other people are scary and will judge them.
-It sets it up for them to have a harder time as they grow up – not only to make connections with other people, but to gain the independence that they crave.
-It can also lead to a lot of other challenges, including low self-esteem, anxiety in other parts of their life, and even depression and substance use.
+Here’s the thing… When you give in, what this teaches your socially anxious teen is that it’s okay to avoid.
+That its okay to avoid what makes them uncomfortable.
+And to retreat into themselves because the outside world and other people are scary and will judge them.
+It sets it up for them to have a harder time as they grow up.
+Not only to make connections with other people, but to gain the independence that they crave.
+It can also lead to a lot of other challenges.
+This includes low self-esteem, anxiety in other parts of their life, and even depression and substance use.

 Perhaps for your teen with social anxiety, it plays out like this: